cdransf/cd-11ty/src/posts/2020/duckduckgo-is-good-enough-for-regular-use.md

 ---
 date: '2020-03-06'
 title: 'DuckDuckGo is good enough for regular use'
 description: 'Google recently launched a desktop redesign.
-The favicon and URL breadcrumbs were turned into a header for organic search results.
-Ads had the same design, but were identified using the string "Ad" instead of the favicon.
-This design wasn't new.'
+The favicon and URL breadcrumbs were turned into a header for organic search results.'
 draft: false
 tags: ['DuckDuckGo']
 ---